-Department of Justice

-FOR IMMEDIATE RELEASE THURSDAY, AUGUST 11, 2016 WWW.JUSTICE.GOV NSD (202) 514-2007 TTY (866) 544-5309
+FOR IMMEDIATE RELEASE THURSDAY, JANUARY 26, 2017

+NSD (202) 514-

+WWW.JUSTICE.GOV

+TTY (866) 544-5309

-NEW YORK MAN PLEADS GUILTY TO CONSPIRACY TO PROVIDE MATERIAL SUPPORT TO ISIL IN CONNECTION WITH PLANNED NEW YEAR'S EVE ATTACK
+NEW YORK MAN SENTENCED TO 20 YEARS FOR CONSPIRING TO PROVIDE MATERIAL SUPPORT TO ISIL IN CONNECTION WITH PLANNED NEW YEAR'S EVE ATTACK

-WASHINGTON - Emanuel L. Lutchman, 26, of Rochester, New York, pleaded guilty today to conspiracy to provide material support to the Islamic State of Iraq and the Levant (ISIL).
+WASHINGTON - Emanuel L. Lutchman, 26, of Rochester, New York, was sentenced to 20 years in prison and 50 years of supervised release for conspiring to provide material support to the Islamic State of Iraq and the Levant (ISIL), a designated foreign terrorist organization.

-Assistant Attorney General for National Security John P. Carlin, U.S. Attorney William J. Hochul Jr. of the Western District of New York and Special Agent in Charge Adam S. Cohen of the FBI's Buffalo, New York Division made the announcement.
+Acting Assistant Attorney General for National Security Mary B. McCord, Acting U.S. Attorney James P. Kennedy, Jr. of the Western District of New York and Special Agent in Charge Adam S. Cohen of the FBI's Buffalo, New York Division made the announcement.
+Chief U.S. District Judge Frank P. Geraci of the Western District of New York handed down the sentence.